Group Decision Support System (GDSS)

 Group Decision Support System (GDSS) Software Tools

-Group decision support system software tools helps the decision makers in organizing their ideas, gathering required information and setting and ranking priorities.
+Group decision support system software tools help the decision-makers in organizing their ideas, gathering required information and setting and ranking priorities.
 Some of these tools are as follows:

 - Electronic Questionnaire: The information generated using the questionnaires helps the organizers of the meeting to identify the issues that need immediate attention, thereby enabling the organizers to create a meeting plan in advance.